zephyrproject-rtos/zephyr/doc/subsystems/test/sanitycheck.rst

                         the platforms specified.
 If this option is not used, then platforms marked as default in the platform metadata file will be chosen to build and test.
-  -L N, --platform-limit N
-                        Controls what platforms are tested if --platform or --all are not used.
-For each architecture specified by --arch (defaults to all of them), choose the first N platforms to test in the arch-specific .yaml file 'platforms' list.
-Defaults to 1.
   -a ARCH, --arch ARCH  Arch filter for testing.
 Takes precedence over
                         --platform.
 If unspecified, test all arches.
 Multiple invocations are treated as a logical 'or' relationship